Why did you decide to take the Lingoda Marathon Challenge?

-I took the Lingoda Marathon because I knew that having classes with a variety of teachers from around the world would help me improve a lot.
+I took the Lingoda Marathon Challenge because I knew that having classes with a variety of teachers from around the world would help me improve a lot.
 I knew having a teacher who could help me focus on my weaknesses would improve my fluency.
 Also, having the pressure of showing up every day sort of helped me gamify the process.
 Once I start, I’ve got to keep my streak going.

 You’ve now completed one month of the Marathon, two more to go!
 Have your language skills improved?